YMimene/wikis/README.md

-Problem:
+# Problem
 - we want to use hijri date in the system

-Steps to add hijri date:
+# Steps to add hijri date
-1. When you create a date field, add another field for the hijri date that should have the same label and ends with "_hijri".
+1. When you create a date field, add another **date field** for the hijri date that should have the same label and ends with "_hijri".
-Example: if you create a new date field labelled "start_date", then you should add another date field labelled "start_date_hijri"
+**Example: **if you create a new date field labelled "start_date", then you should add another date field labelled "start_date_hijri"

-2. In the doctype js file on setup, add the following code:
+2. In the doctype js file **on setup**, add the following code:
 ```
 setup: async function(frm) {
 	// get the calendar type from the core configuration